serjykalstryke/cypressMarcosTest/README.md

 # cypressMarcosTest

-Test file to check functionality of Marco's Pizza Website
+Test file to check functionality of Marco's Pizza Website.
+Starts in terminal, opens windows for Cypress test suite to run test file

 # TO RUN